Cxbx-Reloaded/Cxbx-Reloaded/README.md

   * GPU: Anything that supports Direct3D 9 (HLE) and OpenGL 3.3 (LLE).

 ### Prerequisites
-  * Visual C++ 2015 and 2017 redistributables may be required.
-Download them [here](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).
+  * Visual C++ 2015 and 2017 redistributables are required.
+Most people should already have these, but if not, Download them [here](https://support.microsoft.com/en-gb/help/2977003/the-latest-supported-visual-c-downloads).
+Make sure to install the 32-bit version even if you are on a 64-bit machine, as the 64-bit build does not include both!

 ## Automated Builds
 Cxbx-Reloaded is not yet ready for general release, but the latest development builds can be downloaded using the links below: